lightbend/config/HOCON.md

 The `?` in `${?pathexpression}` must not have whitespace before it; the three characters `${?` must be exactly like that, grouped together.

+For substitutions which are not found in the configuration tree, implementations may try to resolve them by looking at system environment variables or other external sources of configuration.
+(More detail on environment variables in a later section.)

 Substitutions are not parsed inside quoted strings.
 To get a string containing a substitution, you must use value concatenation